dudenzz/myindex/README.md

 Make sure you have g++-8 installed.
 It should support C++17.

-Make sure you have boost c++ installed.
+Make sure you have boost algorithms package for c++ installed.

 Usage: